Extensions

 GitHub Actions

-The simplest setup uses the published Marketplace action.
+The simplest setup uses the published composite action from this repository.
 Add this workflow to analyze every pull request:

 name: GauntletCI Analysis